Jeor Mormont and his raven - by Amok ©

 A Storm of Swords

-Later, the elections for the position of Lord Commander of the Night's Watch are ongoing.
-No candidate has enough votes to secure election, and a new vote is about to take place.
-A large kettle is used as ballot box.
-Samwell Tarly and Clydas transport the kettle.
-When Clydas takes off the lidd of the kettle, a raven bursts out from inside.
+Later, at Castle Black, the elections for the position of Lord Commander of the Night's Watch are ongoing.
+No candidate has enough votes to secure election, and a new vote is taken.
+A large kettle, used as the ballot box, is brought to the hall's table by Samwell and Clydas.
+When Clydas takes off the lid of the kettle, a raven bursts out from inside.
 It then flies three times around the room finally it landing on the table, next to the place where Jon Snow is seated.
 It starts repeating the name: Snow.
 It then spreads its wings and flies to Jon, perching on his shoulder.

-Samwell claims to recognize this bird, proclaiming it to be Mormont's raven.
+Samwell says he recognizes the bird, proclaiming it to be Mormont's raven.
 Alliser Thorne laughs, claiming that Samwell is trying to fool them.
 He is certain that this is one of several ravens which Tarly has trained to say Snow, while Mormont's raven had a richer vocabulary.
 The raven looks at Jon and asks for corn.
-It soon changes its tune, repeating a new word: Kettle?.
-This act helps convince the present men that this is indeed Mormont's raven, and helps decide the election in favor of Jon.
+It soon changes its tune, repeating a new word: Kettle?
+This act helps convince the men that this is indeed Mormont's raven, and helps decide the election in favor of Jon.
 Samwell insists that he had nothing to do with the raven's appearance, claiming that it even scared him.

 A Feast for Crows